juice-shop/pwning-juice-shop/part1/customization.md

 The YAML format for customizations is very straightforward.
 Below you find its schema along with an excerpt of the default settings.

-ℹ️ _You can validate your custom configuration file against the schema by running `npm run validate -- -f /path/to/myConfig.yml`._

 ### `server` section

 Offers technical configuration options for the web server hosting the